Netacea/cloudflare-worker-template-typescript/README.md

 This template is meant to be used with [Wrangler](https://github.com/cloudflare/wrangler).
 If you are not already familiar with the tool, we recommend that you install the tool and configure it to work with your [Cloudflare account](https://dash.cloudflare.com).
 Documentation can be found [here](https://developers.cloudflare.com/workers/tooling/wrangler/).

+Node version 14 or later and npm version 9 or later is required.

 To generate using Wrangler, run this command:

 ```bash